07 Jun 2021 13:49:00Videoconference 26 May 2021

 Why Ant Netty?

 Ants are resilient.
-They can survive in most ecosystems and can survive catastrophes.
+They thrive in most ecosystems and can survive catastrophes.
 Ants join forces to get the job done.

 The Olympiad is also all about safety and team work!